manyfold3d/website/manual/glossary.md

 -- Private
 ```

-Collections can be followed on the Fediverse.
+Collections can be followed on the Fediverse if made public.

 ## Tags